-This is where you compute Wisconsin addition modifications that are unique to insurance companies so you can include them on Schedule V, Wisconsin Additions to Federal Income.
+This is where you compute Wisconsin addition modifications that are unique to insurance companies so you can include them on Form 6, Part II, line 2h.

-- Line 1.
-Loss Carryforward Enter the insurance company's loss carryforward, including any capital loss carryforward previously deducted for Wisconsin, that was deducted in computing the federal taxable income you reported on Form 4, line 1. - Line 2.
-Dividend Income Enter the insurance company's dividend income received during the taxable year to the extent the dividends were deducted from, or not included in, the federal taxable income you reported on Form 4, line 1. - Line 3.
-Deduction for Discounting Unpaid Losses Enter any deduction under section 847 of the Internal Revenue Code that was claimed in computing the federal taxable income you reported for the insurance company on Form 4, line 1. - Line 4.
-Total If this is a combined return, include the amount from line 4 in the amount on line 11 of the combined group's Schedule V.
+■ Line 1.
+Loss Carryforward - Enter the insurance company's loss carryforward, including any capital loss carryforward previously deducted for Wisconsin, that was deducted in computing the federal taxable income you reported on Form 6, line 1.

+■ Line 2.
+Dividend Income - Enter the insurance company's dividend income received during the taxable year to the extent the dividends were deducted from, or not included in, the federal taxable income you reported on Form 6, line 1.

+■ Line 3.
+Deduction for Discounting Unpaid Losses - Enter any deduction under section 847 of the Internal Revenue Code that was claimed in computing the federal taxable income you reported for the insurance company on Form 6, line 1.

+■ Line 4.
+Total - Include the amount from line 4 in the amount on Form 6, Part II, line 2h.